 You can convert your loan to help you plan your finances better.
 This makes it easier for you to move from constructing your home to owning it since it provides you with an understanding of what to pay each month.

-Make Sure You Understand Your Warranty
+Step 18: Make Sure You Understand Your Warranty

 Understanding your home warranty is the best way to protect your investment.
 A new home warranty covers various parts of your house.
 These normally include the foundation, roofing, and structural integrity, along with major systems like heating and air conditioning.